Streamatico/Streamatico.github.io/polymarketapp/privacy_policy.md

 - To facilitate our App
 - To provide the App on our behalf
 - To perform App-related services (e.g., data fetching, image loading, chart display)
-- To assist us in analyzing how our App is used.
+- To collect anonymous usage statistics (opt-out available)

-We want to inform users of this App that these third parties may have access to limited user data (like IP address through network requests).
+We want to inform users of this App that these third parties may have access to minimal anonymous technical data (like IP address through network requests for analytics).
 The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.
+No personal information or device identifiers are shared with third parties.

 ## Security